-Not to forget, spray the newly poured sheet lightly with alcohol shortly.
-As such, you will have staved off bubbles from establishing on the surface.
+Not forget, spray the newly poured sheet lightly with alcohol shortly.
+You will have staved off bubbles from establishing on the surface.

 What to Put Over Acrylic to Make It Glossy

 As a DIYer, you have options for finishing acrylic paint to make it glossy.
-You can use a number of products to make your acrylic look glossy.
-But, you need to be careful while choosing the ideal product considering the many options available in the market.
+You can use several products to make your acrylic look glossy.

-Suppose you settle on a fake product mistakenly; you will count on losses.
-Products not rated for acrylic paints can make your painted surface discolor as it ages.
+Suppose you mistakenly settle on a fake product; you will count on losses.
+Products not rated for acrylic paints can irritate your painted surface as it ages.